小林清亲 Kobayashi Kiyochika (1847–1915)

 Koboyashi Kiyochika ranged far and wide over woodblock print genres during his career – from Western-style cityscapes to war prints to comic satire – but “100 Views of Musashi,” published in 1884 by Maraya Tetsujiro, is generally considered his masterpiece.
 It was an homage to Hiroshige’s legendary “100 Famous Views of Edo,” which was then 30 years in the past, and part of a trend in fast-modernizing Japan to recall the perhaps simpler ways of Edo times; the future, after all, can be scary.

 And what could be more classic than this, a rear-view of a woman on a yakatabune pleasure boat – the nape of her neck exposed in all its sexy beauty – as she enjoys the summer-night fireworks at Ryogoku Bridge?
 The bridge, the fireworks, the little wooden boats that plied the waterways of Edo, were all classic Hiroshige elements.
 Many other Ukioye artists also captured the scene.
-But Kiyochika has puts his own spin on it.
-Most obviously: we see neither the fireworks nor the bridge – just the reflection in the waters of the Sumida River.
+But Kiyochika puts his own spin on it.
+Most obviously: we just a tiny segment of the bridge and not the fireworks themselves – just their reflection in the calm waters of the Sumida River.

 “100 Views of Musashi” was in the oban tate-e format, as was Hiroshige’s famous series, with cartouches and title boxes placed as Hiroshige’s were (although these feature synthetic pigments).
 In this design, they’ve been flipped to the left side.
 Almost all of the designs in this series feature dramatic and creative foreground elements competing with storied views in the background, as Hiroshige’s did.

 And as we see here, spectacularly.
-This example has extraordinary color, with the reflected fireworks glittering and shimmering in the flowing waters.
+This example has extraordinary color, with the reflected fireworks glittering and shimmering in the water.
 You can almost hear the joyous sake-fueled laughter on the other boats, and the booms! of the fireworks echoing over the river.

 Interested in purchasing?